innocellence/New-Corporate-Site/_whitepaper/2016-09-23-why-pharmas-shouldnt-ignore-patient-centric-content-2.md

 After all, it's not so hard to imagine that in the near future, well-informed patients are going to the be ones driving HCPs decisions on which medications and treatments to prescribe.

-**Do you think pharmas will begin to put more emphasis on creating patient-centric content?
-Share your thoughts with us by commenting below!**
+**Do you think pharmas will begin to put more emphasis on creating patient-centric content?**

-Image Credit: Pixabay